 The interim financial statements and this Management's Discussion and Analysis of Financial Condition and Results of Operations should be read together with our audited financial statements and accompanying notes for the year ended December 31, 2018 and 2017 included in our 2018 Annual Report.
-In addition to historical information, this discussion and analysis contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the Securities Act), and Section 21E of the Securities Exchange Act of 1934, as amended (the Exchange Act).
-Please see "Risk Factors" beginning on page 18 for a discussion of certain risk factors applicable to our business, financial condition, and results of operations.
+In addition to historical information, this discussion and analysis contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the Securities Act), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+Please see "Risk Factors" beginning on page [18] of this Quarterly Report on Form 10-Q for a discussion of certain risk factors applicable to our business, financial condition, and results of operations.
 Operating results are not necessarily indicative of results that may occur for the full fiscal year or any other future period.
 The term "Private Synlogic" refers to Synlogic Operating Company, Inc. (formerly known as Synlogic, Inc.) prior to the consummation of the Merger.
-Unless otherwise indicated, references to the terms the "combined company", "Synlogic", the "Company", "we", "our" and "us" refer to Private Synlogic prior to the consummation of the Merger and Synlogic, Inc. (formerly known as Mirna Therapeutics, Inc.) and its subsidiaries upon the consummation of the Merger described herein.
-The term "Mirna" refers to the Mirna Therapeutics, Inc. and its subsidiaries prior to the Merger.
+Unless otherwise indicated, references to the terms the "combined company", "Synlogic", the "Company", "we", "our" and "us" refer to Private Synlogic prior to the consummation of the Merger and Synlogic, Inc. (formerly known as Mirna Therapeutics, Inc.) and its subsidiaries upon the consummation of the Merger.